twlevelup/watch_edition/README.md

 # Proto Watch App Development Environment

+This git repo contains all the code you need to prototype apps for the Proto Watch.

 There are a few things you need to do before you can use the sample project.

 ## Prerequisites

 Before you can setup your Proto Watch development environment you need to have Git, NodeJS and CCTray/CCMenu installed and working.

-It's up to you how you install these and as long as they work correctly it doesn't matter but if you're not sure you can follow these instructions.
+It's up to you how you install these and as long – as they work correctly it doesn't matter – but if you're not sure you can follow these instructions.

 ### Windows Setup Instructions
 - Install [Git ](http://git-scm.com/)